edkempe/Marian/docs/ai-architecture.md

-# Marian AI Architecture
+# Jexi AI Architecture

-This document explains the two distinct AI systems in the Marian project and establishes the documentation hierarchy for AI-related content.
+This document explains the AI systems in the Jexi project and establishes the documentation hierarchy for AI-related content.

+## Project Structure
+- **Jexi**: The core AI assistant, powered by Anthropic
+  - **Marian**: Jexi's librarian, who maintains the Catalog
+    - **Catalog**: The knowledge database that Marian manages for Jexi

+## AI Systems

+### 1. Development AI (Cascade, "Cassy")
+> Cascade (affectionately known as Cassy) is the Windsurf.ai copilot that assists with development.
+Think of Cassy as a skilled pair programmer who understands both code and documentation.

+#### Primary Responsibilities
+- Code development and review
+- Documentation maintenance
+- Test generation and validation
+- Architecture decisions

+#### Limitations
+- Cannot access gitignored directories
+- Cannot run unsafe commands automatically
+- Must validate all generated code

+### 2. Runtime AIs

+#### Jexi (Core Assistant)
+> Jexi is the core AI assistant, powered by Anthropic, that interacts with users and manages their digital life.

+##### Primary Responsibilities
+- User interaction
+- Task management
+- Information processing
+- Decision support

+#### Marian (The Librarian)
+> Marian is Jexi's librarian, also powered by Anthropic, who specializes in maintaining and organizing the Catalog.

+##### Primary Responsibilities
+- Catalog entry management
+- Content classification
+- Relationship inference
+- Query processing
+- Source of truth management

+##### Integration Points
+- Maintains the Catalog for Jexi
+- Answers Jexi's questions about information hierarchy
+- Ensures data consistency and accuracy
+- Manages sources of truth

 ## Documentation Hierarchy